Key Takeaways

 So, are AI risks a reason to avoid it?
 Absolutely not.

-In fact, avoiding AI altogether could put your organization at a disadvantage in today’s fast-paced industry.
-Instead, the path forward is to embrace this technology with a proactive AI risk management framework that minimizes downsides while amplifying benefits.
 While there are many frameworks from organizations – the International Organization of Standardization (ISO), National Institute of Science and Technology (NIST), Center for Internet Security (CIS) – your financial institution should create a customized framework that fits within your strategy.

 Let’s walk through the risks banks and credit unions need to understand (and mitigate) and seven fundamentals every financial institution should incorporate into a resilient AI strategy.